 The Following research question provides a summary of the above aim and objectives:

-Does the BOT procurement system deliver value for money projects in Kuwait?
+Does the BOT procurement system deliver value-for-money projects in Kuwait?

 The answer to the above research question will be explained through recommendations in the form of strategies found relevant and important in this research data analysis.

-This section aims at highlighting the analyses of key literature reviewed to obtain a deeper understanding of the trends relative to different finance systems along with the build-operate-transfer BOT projects in Kuwait, and the underlying risks relevant to the execution of such endeavours having a direct impact on the project feasibility.
+This section aims to highlight the analyses of key literature reviewed to obtain a deeper understanding of the trends relative to different finance systems along with the build-operate-transfer BOT projects in Kuwait, and the underlying risks relevant to the execution of such endeavours having a direct impact on the project feasibility.
 The study will thoroughly analyse procurement and finance systems utilised in the construction industry across the globe before focusing on Kuwait BOT projects being undertaken and their implications.

 The private sector will significantly gain informative insight from the research as Kuwait has not yet experienced an influx of private finance for infrastructure projects.
 Still, with the advent of the BOT procurement method and the Kuwaiti legislation, the market will soon benefit from private investment for large development projects.
 The private sector will benefit as they have limited knowledge of the business environment in Kuwait relative to BOT projects.
-In contrast, the public sector will gain an insight into the partnership framework and the feasibility aspects of investing in BOT projects.
+In contrast, the public sector will gain insight into the partnership framework and the feasibility aspects of investing in BOT projects.
 The evaluation and study of risks inherent in such projects will also be beneficial as effective risk management will increase the overall impact of the project, thus providing value for money.

 Fahad Al-Azemi (2014), in his article, states, "According to Gunn (2005), the importance of risk management to the success of BOT projects cannot be overestimated.
 There are many different types of risk and uncertainty involved in every construction project, however small.
 These may be: technical, economic, legal, etc., but they all ultimately involve an organisation in financial risk.
 The risks pertaining to BOT projects are more complicated than the traditional methods, where the design is separate from the construction, and the client is responsible for the project.
-This is not only due to the long duration, high investment and complicated methods of procurement, but also because all of these risks are combined, with the companies involved in the project assuming responsibility for a whole range of risks within the life-cycle of the project and the private sector taking responsibility for financial, design, construction and operating risks."
+This is not only due to the long duration, high investment and complicated methods of procurement, but also because all of these risks are combined, with the companies involved in the project assuming responsibility for a whole range of risks within the life cycle of the project and the private sector taking responsibility for financial, design, construction and operating risks."

 Hence, learning about the inherent risks is important to better mitigate them in successfully delivering BOT projects and enhancing their financial impact.

 The research method to be adopted in this research includes secondary data as well as primary data.
-Secondary data will be collected through literature review and analysis of case studies, and quantitative as well as qualitative information related to the hypothesis of this research will be collected.
+Secondary data will be collected through a literature review and analysis of case studies, and quantitative as well as qualitative information related to the hypothesis of this research will be collected.
 The literature review will include journal articles, industry reports, business reviews and academic publications.

 The secondary data will be collected through drafting surveys, questionnaires and interviews (primarily through sending drafted questionnaires via e-mail), which will be conducted to obtain the views of the current practitioners and stakeholders of the construction industry of Kuwait.
 This will be completed to collect supplementary information to further support the stance of recent developments, as well as to develop a deep understanding of the issues, visions, scope and views of the practitioners on the other finance as well as procurement strategies currently being utilised, and to gain an understanding of if they believe BOT is the future of Kuwait’s industrial future.
-The results of this research will analyse in-light of the secondary research completed (literature reviewed) and will then be used as a case study relevant to Kuwait infrastructure projects.
-For the BOT procurement analyses and the following information will be particularly solicited.
+The results of this research will be analysed in light of the secondary research completed (literature reviewed) and will then be used as a case study relevant to Kuwait infrastructure projects.
+For the BOT procurement analyses the following information will be particularly solicited.

-(More points will be added after undertaking a comprehensive review of literature in this area of research)
+(More points will be added after undertaking a comprehensive review of the literature in this area of research)

 This section highlights the detailed quantitative and qualitative results assimilated as a direct consequence of the primary research methodology and data evaluation techniques.
 Supported through analysis tools, the chapter will discuss the findings along with the comparative analysis relative to the reviewed literature.